Becoming the owner of land based on adverse possession

 • You may be a commercial business occupier and remain in occupation of the property when your lease ends (and you had a lease that was contracted out of the 1954 Landlord and Tenant Act).

-• You replace a fence or wall in your garden, don't put it back on the original boundary line, and inadvertently include land that does not belong to you within the new boundary feature.
+• You replace a fence or wall in your garden, don't put it back on the original boundary line, and inadvertently include land that does not belong to you within the new boundary feature causing a boundary dispute.

 • You discover that when your property was originally built, parts of your property, such as the gutters or eaves, overhang the legal boundary line and trespass onto next door's property.